 - In hybrid mode, cuDLA internally allocates memory with CUDA using the primary context.
 As a result, before destroying/resetting a CUDA primary context, it is mandatory that all cuDLA device initializations are destroyed. - Before destroying a cuDLA device handle, it is important to ensure that all tasks submitted previously to the device are completed.
-Failure to do so can lead to application crashes as the internal memory allocations would still be in use. - > NvSciBuf buffer allocations made by the application must adhere to DLA alignment constraints. - It is the application's responsibility to ensure that there are no duplicate fences specified as part of wait events while submitting tasks. - In general, any synchronous or asynchronous error returned by cuDLA APIs must be treated as a non-recoverable error.
+Failure to do so can lead to application crashes as the internal memory allocations would still be in use. - ▶ NvSciBuf buffer allocations made by the application must adhere to DLA alignment constraints. - It is the application's responsibility to ensure that there are no duplicate fences specified as part of wait events while submitting tasks.

+- ▶ In general, any synchronous or asynchronous error returned by cuDLA APIs must be treated as a non-recoverable error.
 In this case, the application is expected to restart and initialize cuDLA again in order to submit DLA tasks.
-The exception to this rule is cudlaErrorMemoryRegistered which is returned by cuDLA when the application tries to register a particular memory again without unregistering. - cuDLA does not support UVM between CUDA and DLA. - cuDLA does not support CUDA Graph. - cuDLA does not support per-thread default stream. - cuDLA does not support CNP (DLA functions cannot be used with CNP). - cuDLA does not support block linear memory. - cuDLA does not support CUDA VMM APIs at the present moment. - cuDLA does not support dGPU. - ▶ In cuDLA, only 1 event can be specified for signalling as part of cudlaSubmitTask().
+The exception to this rule is cudlaErrorMemoryRegistered which is returned by cuDLA when the application tries to register a particular memory again without unregistering. - cuDLA does not support UVM between CUDA and DLA. - cuDLA does not support CUDA Graph. - cuDLA does not support per-thread default stream. - cuDLA does not support CNP (DLA functions cannot be used with CNP). - cuDLA does not support block linear memory. - cuDLA does not support CUDA VMM APIs at the present moment. - cuDLA does not support dGPU. - Under certain conditions, DLA FW can hang for certain tasks.
+This can result in the application hanging in both hybrid as well as standalone mode.
+Applications are expected to detect these scenarios and respond accordingly. - ► Loading of multiple modules is supported. - ▶ Layerwise statistics functionality is not supported when multiple modules are loaded. - Layerwise statistics is supported when there is a single module loaded and the same module is used for the task submission as well as translation of statistics.